 Aidan Giblett is Director Processing at Newmont Corporation.
 He has over 25 years’ experience in gold & base metals processing in a combination of operational and corporate roles.
 His current responsibilities include providing technical support to processing operations and development projects on four continents.
 He graduated from the Western Australian School of Mines in 1994, with an honours degree in Minerals Engineering and Extractive Metallurgy.

 Russell has been involved in the mining automation and technology domain for over 15 years, primarily working on underground mobile equipment automation and supporting technology infrastructure.
 Roles with Caterpillar and later Rio Tinto have provided experience in mining technology development and implementation, and his current position with the Oyu Tolgoi project has given him the opportunity to help build a world class communications and technology platform supporting a new level of safe and productive mining.

 Riaan started his professional career in 1992 at the South African Airforce as an electronics engineer.
 He was tasked with designing electronic systems, telemetry links and power supplies for both land and aircraft-based systems.
 In 1998 he joined Altech as a system engineer that specialised in radar data processing, flight data distribution and training simulators.
 He was also involved in engineering for digital satellite decoder systems.
 In 2002 he joined DetNet as the lead product design engineer for electronic detonators and the enabling control equipment.
-Currently he is tasked with research into new technologies to enable future blasting and mining systems.
+He was also tasked with research into new technologies to enable future blasting and mining systems.
 In 2019 he joined Davey Bickford Enaex in France to help guide and scope the companies new blasting systems and innovation research activities.